congressRA/sample-agent/README.md

 # Sample LLM Agent: CongressRA
 This repository contains code and resources for the paper "Agent-Enhanced Large Language Models for Researching Political Institutions" (2024) by Joseph Loffredo and Suyeol Yun from the department of political science at MIT.
-This code was written by Suyeol Yun, co-author of the paper.

 ## Congressional Gridlock Analysis